CGK-Laboratory/CellSelect-3DMorph/README.md

 - Parallel Computing Toolbox
 - MATLAB Parallel Server
 - Polyspace Bug Finder
+## Differences
+- New Cell Selection Functionality
+-  Erosion of images for better segmentation was achieved by changing line 210 of the code from the original  se=strel('diamond',6) to  se=strel('diamond',5)
+-  There are pop-up errors for segmenting errors finding 0 cells
 ## Requirements
 - 32 Gigabytes of RAM
 - Have Windows 7 or above